bryanwhiting/blog/posts/my-advice-for-new-career-people.md

 # Likely useless career advice

-> ....I've been writing this for two hours and I'm not sure any of it makes sense.
-Skip to the "books to read" section if you get lost.
-At this point I'm too lazy to edit any of the below but don't want to delete it.
-Sunk costs baby...
+Now for a stream of consciousness about corporate employment...

 Some say a job should help you 1) earn or 2) learn and if neither then leave.
-But that framework doesn't work because you can learn anything anywhere.
-If you're not learning things you enjoy learning about, that's moot.
+But that framework doesn't really work because you can learn anything anywhere.

-Also, knowledge is accretive.
+Knowledge is accretive.
 As I look back on jobs I didn't love, I still learned things.
 I wasn't a fan of the type of consulting I was doing 10 years ago, but I've now started a consulting firm and having had that experience is helpful.
 So it's all kind of gray.
 I didn't like pulling weeds as a kid but I'm now pulling weeds as a homeowner so yea, I'm glad I know how to do that.

 # what is life anyway?